Call (0115) 931 51 71 to talk to us about your situation

 Transport For Older SEN Pupils

-April 17, 2020/in Clinical Negligence News, Frontpage News, News, Personal Injury News /by Alison Brooks
+April 17, 2020/in Clinical Negligence News, News, Personal Injury News

-We know that getting to school at the moment is the last thing on your mind but once we return to normality, parents of young adults with special education needs (SEN) will be disappointed to learn of a recent Court decision.
+We know that getting to school at the moment is the last thing on your mind but once Covid lockdowns lift and we return to normality, parents of young adults with special education needs (SEN) will be disappointed to learn of a recent Court decision.
 Read more

 News